 '''

-make syn tech_name=sky130 CONFIG=TinyRocketConfig
+make syn tutorial=sky130-commercial

 '''

 Post-synthesis logs and collateral are in build/syn-rundir.
 The raw quality of results data is available at build/syn-rundir/reports, and methods to extract this information for design space exploration are a work in progress.